openUC2/UC2-GIT/APPLICATIONS/APP_Abbe_Setup/Readme.md

 Please have a look at our **ImJoy** [Github-Repository](https://github.com/bionanoimaging/UC2-ImJoy-GIT) for this Application.

 ## <img src="./IMAGES/S.png" width="40">Participate!
-If you find this piece usefull or you want to improve it, please feel free to file an issue or write us a message!
+If you find this piece useful or you want to improve it, please feel free to file an issue or write us a message!